-As much as this character sequence looks alien, it holds the result of the next round.
+As weird as this character sequence looks, it holds the result of the next round.

 Then the wheel spins and when it stops, you are given a new hash for the next round and an un-hashed result of the game, which is basically a decrypted version of the hash you got before the round.

-In the game of Spin, you can find it below the wheel and above the hash of the upcoming round.
-By hovering your mouse cursor over the last vertical line representing the last result, the hash, salt and result are revealed.
+In the game of Spin, you can find it below the wheel and above the hash for the upcoming round.
+By hovering your mouse cursor over the last vertical line that represents the last result, the hash, salt and result are revealed.

-The hash here is the same one as you got before the round and ‘salt’ is just a name for the un-hashed result of the game round.
+The hash here is the same one as the one you got before the round.
+‘Salt’ is just a name for the un-hashed result of the game round.